 Green Lantern is coming to HBO Max.
 The streaming site’s next DC series will explore the stories of different members of the Corps, along with some new additions to the ring-bearing group.
 But the two most famous Lanterns won’t be involved.
 And that could point towards Warner Bros. having big screen plans for them.
 According to Variety, American Horror Story actor Finn Wittrock will play “hyper patriot” Guy Gardner in the series.
 Additionally, per The Hollywood Reporter, Mamma Mia!
 Here We Go Again star Jeremy Irvine will play Alan Scott, one of the most prolific gay superheroes.
 Created in, in 1940, he was the first person to hold the Green Lantern mantle in the comics.

-Variety reports that HBO Max has ordered a Green Lantern series, with ten one-hour episodes making up the first season.
-Initial reports about a possible show based on the famed Corps date back to last October.
+10 one-hour episodes will make up the first season.
+Initial reports about a possible show based on the famed Corps date back to October 2019.
 But it was unclear exactly what that would look like.
 Now with the series formally heading into production, Warner Bros. has shared details about what fans can expect.